 TOD brings moderate to higher-density development within easy walking distance of transit stops, generally with a mix of residential, employment and shopping opportunities oriented toward pedestrians without excluding the auto.
 TDM strategies are incentives and infrastructure that lessen the demand for more/bigger roads by shifting an area's mode share away from solo drivers.
 Both TOD and TDM decrease parking lot acreage, allowing more people and businesses per acre and thus higher property tax collection per acre.

 Funding for redevelopment of land parcels that increases the effectiveness of transit by incorporating commercial, residential, or mixed-use development that provides for safe, pedestrian friendly use is available annually from the MN Dept. of Employment and Economic Development.

 TDM plans in the Minneapolis-St. Paul area were found to reduce traffic generation rates by 27% to 37% and parking generation by 11% to 21%.
-These reductions can be the difference between needing to install a traffic signal or not (costing around $150,000).
+These reductions can be the difference between needing to install a traffic signal (costing around $150,000) or not.
 And in Minnesota, a surface parking stall costs between $3,000 and $4,000 to build while a stall in a parking ramp costs between $15,000 and $20,000.
 From a 2009 Spack Consulting reportAn Analysis of the Effectiveness of TDM Plans in Reducing Traffic and Parking in the Minneapolis-St. Paul Metropolitan Area.